kathrn01/GradeTracker/README.md

 ## Packages and Major Source Code Organization
 ### The code is organized at present into "Model" and "View" and will soon have "ViewModel" introduced.
 Model contains the logic and Core Data files, while View contains UI files.
-ViewModel will contain files/code that behave as intermediaries, to ensure that the Model and the View code can more safely interact -- ie. will contain business logic.
+ViewModel will contain files/code that behave as intermediaries, to ensure that the Model and the View code can more safely interact.

 ### Built With
 #### Development Environment: XCode